neoforged/Documentation/docs/resources/server/tags.md

 ## Datagen

 Like many other JSON files, tags can be [datagenned][datagen].
 Each kind of tag has its own datagen base class - one class for block tags, one for item tags, etc. -, and as such, we need one class for each kind of tag as well.
-All of these classes extend from the `TagsProvider<T>` base class, with `T` again being the type of the tag (`Block`, `Item`, etc.) The `TagsProvider`s are then further grouped into two categories: `IntrinsicHolderTagsProvider<T>` for typically static registry objects, allowing you to directly pass the object to the tag; and `KeyTagProvider` for typically datapack registry objects, allowing you to pass the `ResourceKey` of an object to the tag.
+All of these classes extend from the `TagsProvider<T>` base class, with `T` again being the type of the tag (`Block`, `Item`, etc.) The `TagsProvider`s are then further grouped into two main categories: `IntrinsicHolderTagsProvider<T>` for typically static registry objects, allowing you to directly pass the object to the tag; and `KeyTagProvider` for typically datapack registry objects, allowing you to pass the `ResourceKey` of an object to the tag.
+There is also an additional category `HolderTagProvider<T>` for `Holder`-wrapped static registry objects, though this is only used by vanilla for potion tags.

 The following table shows a list of tag providers for different objects: